dev-david-alves/dev-david-alves/README.md

-### Olá, Eu sou David Alves 😁
+### Hi, I'm David Alves 😁

-- 💻 Estou cursando Ciência da Computação na Universidade Federal do Ceará.
-Atualmente estou focado em desenvolvimento Web, sempre criando projetos interessantes para me aprimorar.

-### Sou desenvolvedor Front-end e tenho conhecimento em:
+- 💻 I have a bachelor's degree in Computer Science from the Federal University of Ceará.
+- 🧐 I'm currently focused on FullStack Web development, always creating interesting projects to improve myself.

+### I have knowledge in:
-- ReactJS, Next.js
+- HTML, CSS
 - JavaScript, TypeScript
+- React, Next.js, Node.js
-- HTML, CSS, TailwindCSS
+- Tailwind CSS, Material UI
+- Axios, React Query, Fetch API
+- Redux, Context API
+- Git, GitHub
+- AWS, Google Cloud
+- Python, ElasticSearch
+- MySQL, MongoDB
-- E mais...
+- Problem solving

-### Maior projeto desenvolvido até o momento
-<a href="https://github.com/dev-david-alves/turing-station" target="_blank">Turing Station</a> é uma plataforma web progressiva completa para você estudar e praticar os conceitos de Máquinas de Turing.
-Nela você pode simular diferentes variantes de forma interativa utilizando seu computador ou celular.
-Além disso, a plataforma conta com videoaulas e questões para resolver e praticar este assunto tão interessante.
+- And much more...

+### Largest project developed so far
+<a href="https://github.com/dev-david-alves/turing-station" target="_blank">Turing Station</a> is a complete progressive web platform for you to study and practice the concepts of Turing Machines.
+Here you can simulate different variants interactively using your computer or smartphone.
+In addition, the platform has video lessons and questions to solve and practice this interesting subject.

 ### Social
-<a href="https://www.linkedin.com/in/dev-david-alves/" target="_blank">Meu LinkedIn</a>
+<a href="https://www.linkedin.com/in/dev-david-alves/?locale=en_US" target="_blank">My LinkedIn</a>

-### Idiomas que falo:
+### Languages:
-- Português (Nativo)
+- Portuguese (Native)
-- Inglês (Intermediário)
+- English (Intermediate)